Breton Party: 2015 Regional Elections

+2017 Legislative Elections

-At the 2017 legislative elections, the Breton Party presented candidates in all the 31 circonscriptions of Brittany with its ally Alliance Ecologiste Indépendante.
+At the 2017 French legislative elections, the Breton Party presented candidates in all the 31 circonscriptions of Brittany with its ally Ecology at the Centre.
 The vote took place juste after Emmanuel Macron's election as president of France and was then difficult for other parties than the new head of state's LREM, but the Breton Party got more than 1% in 10 of them.

 2021 Regional Elections

 The Breton Party obtained 1.55% of the votes and came 9th out of 13 in an election strongly marked by abstention.
 A result which does not make it possible to maintain the second place but which is distinguished by a number of votes twice as high compared to 2015 with 13,193 votes in the Brittany region (compared to 6,521 votes in 2015).

+2022 Legislative Elections and The Federation of United Countries

+January 15, 2022 marks the launch of “La Fédération des Pays Unis”, an alliance designed to unite various regionalist, autonomist and independantist parties.

+It was created following a veto preventing the Breton Party from joining Regions and Peoples with Solidarity and the reason for its creation was to be able to present candidates in over 50 constituencies and thus benefit from public subsidies.
+The party fielded a total of 34 candidates, including 2 living outside France.

+The Breton Party obtained 15,205 votes and decided not to give any voting instructions.

+2024 Legislative Elections

+The 2024 French legislative election were triggered by the dissolution of the National Assembly, which came as a surprise to minor parties that had to run a less prepared campaign than expected.
+This was the case for the Breton Party, which presented 13 candidates (including one in Paris) compared to 34 in the previous elections.
+The Breton Party received 12,808 votes, averaging 1.46% per constituency.